jina-ai/langchain-serve/README.md

 </p>

-[Jina](https://github.com/jina-ai/jina) is an open-source framework to build, deploy & manage machine learning applications at scale.
-[LangChain](https://python.langchain.com/en/latest/index.html) is another open-source framework for building applications powered by language models.
+[Jina](https://github.com/jina-ai/jina) is an open-source framework for building scalable multi modal AI apps on Production.
+[LangChain](https://python.langchain.com/en/latest/index.html) is another open-source framework for building applications powered by LLMs.

 **langchain-serve** helps you deploy your LangChain apps on Jina AI Cloud in just a matter of seconds.
 You can now benefit from the scalability and serverless architecture of the cloud without sacrificing the ease and convenience of local development.